bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 ### Solution

-Well, without doing any calculations, we know the number of cars will be equally divided since the two paths have the same two types of links exactly.
+Without doing any calculations, we know the number of cars will be equally divided between path x and y because the two paths have exactly the same two types of links.
 We can confirm this by the calculations below:

 Let the travel times of the two options, $$t_1$$ and $$t_2$$, be equal (this is the condition for user equilibrium where you cannot "beat" the system by switching path), find volumes on the two path $$v1$$ and $$v2$$: